 The Helicopter City

-• Dust clouds rolled across the base every time a flight of Hueys lifted off
+- Dust clouds rolling across the valley each time a flight of Hueys lifted off.

 The Landscape

-• The 1st Cavalry cleared the jungle by hand, cutting vegetation to ground level so helicopter rotor wash wouldn’t create a dust storm — this is how it earned the nickname “The Golf Course.”
+When the 1st Cavalry Division arrived, the valley was dense with vegetation.
+Soldiers cleared the jungle by hand, cutting everything down to ground level so helicopter rotor wash wouldn’t erupt into blinding dust clouds.
+That massive, hand‑cut clearing earned the site its enduring nickname: “The Golf Course.”

-• The terrain was a mix of red dirt, grass, and bare earth, with mountains rising sharply around the perimeter.
+The terrain was a striking mix of red dirt, grass, and bare earth, with mountains rising sharply around the perimeter.
+Dust hung in the air, helicopters crowded every open space, and the sound of engines and rotor blades never truly stopped.

 WHAT “ASH & TRASH” REALLY WAS